afshin/euler/README.md

 	python 020.py | node 020.js -in

-There are a bunch of utility functions in euler.
-The euler object is passed into your code function as the scoped "this" object.
+There are a bunch of utility functions in euler.js that are passed into your code function as the scoped "this" object.
 So for example:

 	require('./common/euler').run(function () {return [1, 2, 3, 4, 5, 6, 7].filter(this.is_prime);});
 	// output: